-Gail A. Karish is a partner at Best Best & Krieger LLP who focuses on telecommunications, assisting clients – mainly local governments and municipal utilities—with a wide range of matters, including: broadband and fiber network acquisitions; leases and indefeasible right of use (IRU) agreements; cable and telecom franchising, renewals and transfers; wireless facilities and right of way ordinances; cell site leases; encroachment agreements; pole attachment agreements and disputes; public-private partnerships and governance issues; and local, state and federal regulatory compliance.
+Gail A. Karish is a partner at Best Best & Krieger LLP who focuses on telecommunications, assisting clients – mainly local governments and municipal utilities—with a wide range of regulatory and transactional matters involving: broadband and fiber networks, leases and indefeasible right of use (IRU) agreements; cable and telecom franchising, renewals and transfers; wireless facilities and right of way ordinances; cell site leases; encroachment agreements; pole attachment agreements and disputes; public-private partnerships and governance issues; and local, state and federal regulatory compliance.
 She advocates before the Federal Communications Commission and state utility commissions.
-Gail is a member of Best Best & Krieger LLP’s Municipal Law practice group.
-Prior to joining the firm in 2011, she was an attorney with Miller & Van Eaton, a nationally recognized telecommunications law firm.

 Prior to her private practice, Gail worked in-house at the Miami-based long distance telecommunications carrier and subsidiary of Entel-Chile where she was responsible for state and federal licensing and regulatory compliance matters, and corporate and commercial contracts associated with the company’s launch of retail and wholesale telecommunications and internet services serving the U.S. Hispanic market.